AaltoSciComp/scicomp-docs/triton/tut/connecting.rst

 -------

 You need to install a ssh client yourself:  `PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/>`__ is the standard one.
-Use `WinSCP <https://winscp.net>`__ to transfer files.
 If you want to run graphical programs, you need an X server on
 Windows: see this
 `link <http://www.geo.mtu.edu/geoschem/docs/putty_install.html>`__ for
 some instructions.

-You can configure this with the hostname, username, and save the settings so that you can connect quickly.
+You should configure this with the hostname, username, and save the settings so that you can connect quickly.